 Drive up, place your order at the call box and carhops will bring you the secret-recipe Superdawgs in retro-decorated cartons.
 Be sure to try their onion chips, malts and the Whoopskidawg: a Polish sausage in a roll with grilled onions and pickles.
 What is a Chicago Dog, anyway?

 WWII veteran Wayne Abshere and his wife decided to return home to Lawton to open Wayne’s Drive-Inn.
 Though it originally began as a sit-down place, in the early ’60s Wayne changed it over to a drive-in.
 It quickly became a popular spot for Coke dates, showing off cars and Friday night drag races.
 It’s still family-run today, so stop by for Sissy Burgers, steak fingers and chili cheese fries.
-Find a retro burger to make at home.

 Red Rabbit Drive-In

 “Make the Red Rabbit a Habit.”
 That’s the slogan of this 1964 drive-in, started by Sam and Maggie Snyder.
 Today, it’s run by their grandchildren.
 The food is all cooked to order, like their famous Bunny Burger made with smoky bacon, cheese and special sauce.
 Nobody knows what’s in the “Bunny Dust” that comes on the fries, but we hear you should always ask for extra dust.
 Psst!
 Here are the biggest secrets fast food workers won’t tell you.

 The Snow White Drive-In is an icon for Lebanon residents.
 It opened in 1957, so generations of family members have eaten there.
 In fact, many of the staff have worked there long enough to see kids grow up and bring their own children to eat!